George Hawi: Early life and career

 George Hawi was born in the village of Bteghrine, Lebanon on 5 November 1938 to a Lebanese family.
-Although born into an Antiochian Greek Orthodox Christian family, Hawi was a professed atheist.
+Although born into an Antiochian Greek Orthodox Christian family, Hawi professed to be an atheist.

 He became active in student politics in his early years at university, participating in numerous strikes and demonstrations and in several popular movements.
 He joined the LCP in 1955 and became one of the main leaders of its Student League by the end of the decade.
 In 1955 he became a member of the LCP which had been illegal in Lebanon.

 In 1964, he was imprisoned for his involvement in a strike against Lebanon's state-controlled tobacco manufacturer.
 In 1969 he was again in prison for participation in a demonstration on 23 April in support of the Palestinian cause, and again in 1970 for his part in attacking an army detachment.

 Hawi was briefly expelled from the LCP in 1967 for calling for more independence from the policies of the Soviet Union.
 He rejoined the Party and was elected a member of its political bureau in the second and third congresses in 1968 and 1972.
 Hawi was elected as the general secretary of the Lebanese Communist Party after its fourth congress in 1979 – a position he kept until 1993 when he resigned.
 He was the fourth general secretary of the party following Fuad Shemali, Farajallah el-Helou and Nicolas Shawi.
 He was succeeded by Farouk Dahrouj.

 During the Lebanese Civil War Hawi, who used the kunya-style nom de guerre "Abu Anis", established the Popular Guard, the LCP militia, which was aligned with the Lebanese National Movement (LNM) of Druze leader Kamal Jumblatt in its opposition to the Maronite-dominated government and Christian-backed militias.

 The LCP was also active in the guerrilla warfare against Israel and its proxy militia, the South Lebanon Army (SLA), in southern Lebanon, after the Israeli invasion in 1982.
 During the invasion he created the Lebanese National Resistance Front together with Muhsin Ibrahim.
 LNRF was commanded by Elias Atallah.
 At later stages of the war, the LCP under Hawi allied with Syria, which had entered Lebanon in 1976, but was to stay in the country for nearly 30 years.

 He became a critic of the influence of Damascus on Lebanon late in his life, after having left the LCP in 2000.
 In 2004, he supported the foundation of the leftist Democratic Left Movement (DLM), that was against the Syrian presence in Lebanon and participated in the Independence Uprising of 2005.
 Murdered journalist Samir Kassir was a prominent member and co-founder of this group.

-In June 2005, Hawi claimed in an interview with Al Jazeera, that Rifaat al-Assad, brother of Hafez al Assad and uncle of Syria's current President Bashar al-Assad, had been behind the killing of Jumblatt.
+In June 2005, Hawi claimed in an interview with Al Jazeera, that Rifaat al-Assad, brother of Hafez al-Assad and uncle of Syria's former President Bashar al-Assad, had been behind the killing of Jumblatt.